fommil/fpmortals/manuscript/complete.md

 # For Comprehensions

 Scala's `for` comprehension is the ideal FP abstraction for sequential programs that interact with the world.
-Since we'll be using it a lot, we're going to relearn the principles of `for` and how Scalaz can help us to write cleaner code.
+Since we will be using it a lot, we're going to relearn the principles of `for` and how Scalaz can help us to write cleaner code.